-- Provide the financial lead to the strategic planning process, including: annual budgets, periodic forecasts and funding requirements - Develop and maintain financial systems - Prepare the annual Trust budget, working closely with the CEO, Principals and School Business Managers (SBMs) to ensure consistency with the Trust's strategic and financial objectives - Monitor the income and expenditure budgets across the Trust, identify and give early warning of difficulties - Provide accurate and timely information to enable effective budgetary control, decision making and sound strategic planning - Ensure that effective financial structures and controls are in place to support robust financial management across the Trust - Maintain the Trust's accounts in accordance with the funding agreement and Academy Trust Handbook issued by the funding body and in accordance with the financial regulations and procedures of the Trust.
-The CFO will ensure that the Trust follows best practice in terms of financial governance, and ensure the probity, and legislative compliance, of all financial transactions, and the integrity and suitability of all control mechanisms (audit and risk management) - Prepare the annual accounts to prescribed standards and take responsibility for the completion and submission of regulatory reporting - Liaise with Local Finance & Audit Committees and external auditors to enable them to operate effectively - Proactively manage the cash position of the Trust and its operating activities, and reporting regularly on this aspect of financial management to the Board of Directors - Help to ensure that the Trust achieves value for money across all its activities, including the delivery of services - Manage the Trust's central procurement processes and funds - Provide support to the SBMs and Finance Staff across the Trust

-• Ensure that the Principals/Headteachers, SBMs and Finance Staff seek continued improvement in their management and financial systems
+- Develop, implement and monitor the Trust's financial policies and procedures including procurement, virements, asset management and disposals in accordance with the Academy Trust Handbook, enabling robust financial management. - Take appropriate action to address financial risks, problems, and irregularities. - Manage the internal and external audit procedures for the Trust and its academies and follow up on any recommendations resulting from audits. - Establish and monitor effective procurement procedures to achieve financial efficiencies, including overseeing the tendering process. - Oversee the Trust's commercial contracts, ensuring they represent value for money. - Arrange and manage necessary insurance arrangements for the Trust. - Manage the Trust's tax arrangements, including ensuring claims to HMRC for VAT are submitted and refunds are received and appropriately accounted for. - Manage the Trust's cash position at all times, including overseeing bank deposits. - Support the income generation strategy for the Trust and its academies. - Monitor the income and expenditure budgets across the Trust, identify and give early warning of difficulties. - Provide accurate and timely information to enable effective budgetary control, decision making and sound strategic planning. - Ensure that effective financial structures and controls are in place to support robust financial management across the Trust. - The CFO will ensure that the Trust follows best practice in terms of financial governance, and ensure the probity, and legislative compliance, of all financial transactions, and the integrity and suitability of all control mechanisms (audit and risk management) - Liaise with Finance, Audit and Risk Committee and internal/external auditors to enable them to operate effectively. - Proactively manage the cash position of the Trust and its operating activities, and reporting regularly on this aspect of financial management to the Board of Directors - Help to ensure that the Trust achieves value for money across all its activities, including the delivery of services. - Ensure that the Principals/Headteachers, SBMs and Finance Staff seek continued improvement in their management and financial systems. - Work with the Operations Director to identify innovative approaches to procurement and best value, ensuring all assets of the Trust are accounted for appropriately - from procurement to disposal. - Work with the CEO to identify capital grant opportunities and oversee the preparation of capital grants and bids.